Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 The cardboard was to prevent overspray, but after testing it, there was no overspray on the cardboard.
 The paint is Sea Glass by Krylon.

-When spray painting something like this, it’s best to spray straight down and not at an angle.
+When spray painting something like this, it’s best to spray straight down, not at an angle.

 spray paint outdoor rug

-I love the new spray painted border on the outdoor rug.
-It was so exciting to see the pretty new color.
+I love the new spray-painted border on the outdoor rug.
+It was so exciting to see the pretty mint color.

 Remove Tape

 reveal new spay painted border outdoor rugThis outdoor rug is very thin and easy to manage.
-It isn’t heavy at all, and easily folds into a small rectangle fitting in the camper storage really easily.
+It isn’t heavy and easily folds into a small rectangle fitting in the camper storage.

 closeup of spray painted border outdoor rug